Skip to main content

 Texas-based organization retailer files voluntary petitions supported by 92% of term lenders, seeking to convert $163 million term loan to equity through a 60-day bankruptcy process.

-The Container Store Group, Inc. (TCSG) filed Chapter 11 petitions in the Southern District of Texas on December 22, 2024, listing $836 million in total liabilities against $969 million in assets.
-Supported by 92 % of term lenders, the prepackaged plan targets a 60-day confirmation timeline (see SEC Form 8‑K).
-Chief Restructuring Officer Chad E. Coben (FTI Consulting) leads the process.
-Yahoo Finance notes all 104 stores will remain open.
+The Container Store Group, Inc. (TCSG) filed Chapter 11 petitions in the Southern District of Texas on December 22, 2024.
+At filing, the Debtors reported approximately $243 million of funded debt; as of September 28, 2024, they reported $836.4 million in total liabilities against $969 million in assets (per quarterly reporting).
+Supported by over 90% of term lenders, the prepackaged plan targeted a ~60-day confirmation timeline.
+Chief Restructuring Officer Chad E. Coben (FTI Consulting) led the process.
+The website and more than 100 stores (102 at filing; 104 listed in first-day papers) remained open during the restructuring.

 Case Snapshot